 Used Prices and Where to Buy

 Minolta and Kenko versions of the light meter are widely available.

 A used Minolta meter should be the lowest priced option, followed by a used Kenko version, and finally a new Kenko version.

 I don't think buying a new copy of the KFM-1100 would be a good idea.
 For that kind of money, I think a Sekonic L-478D would be a better option.

 The Sekonic has significantly more features for a comparable price.

-ISO & Shutter Speed - Bad For Video
+ISO & Shutter Speed

 The most important part of the light meter is the ISO and shutter speed settings.
 Non-existant settings make the meter undesirable for some types of video work.